 Secondly, it saves money on paper checks and stamps.
 All you need to do is fill an online form, press submits, and your bill is paid.
 Try it and take its advantage if you haven’t already.
 Some of the best free digital checking accounts give this perk.

-SmartStrip cuts power to every device on the strip once you turn off a control device.
+smart strip cuts power to every device on the strip once you turn off a control device.
 It thereby reduces phantom power drains.
-So, if your workstation is connected to it, each time you power down your PC, every part powers down too.
+So, if your workstation is connected with it, each time you power down your PC, every part powers down too.
 That is your monitor powers down, your scanner powers down, your printer powers down.

 You can do the same with the entertainment center.
 When you switch off the TV, the cable box goes off too.
 And so does the DVD player, the VCR and video game console.
 This saves a lot of electricity and trims down your power bill.

-Even though you make ten great choices, but you can beat yourself for one wrong decision.
+Even though you make ten great choices, but you can beat yourself for one bad choice.
 And feel like a total failure.
 If you make a colossal mistake and realize it, ponder over it.
-Think why you understood it now rather than at that time.
+Think about why you realized it now rather than at that time.
 Then try applying this later on.
 The recollection of that mistake can become quite valuable, indeed.

 At times, you get the best lessons of life through life experiences.
 Be it good or bad.
 So, accept your past instead of running from it.
 Promise yourself to do better and set goals to improve every day.

 When your fight against debt feels too much, read a blog on personal finance.
-Also, remember that many people are charging the same battle.
+Also, remember that many people ’re charging the same fight.
 Go through the archives and learn something new.
 Get motivated to continue fighting, no matter what.